Jorge-G-P/IHC_HE_GenAI/README.md

-# [AIDL24] AI-Driven Histopathology: Transforming Immunohistochemistry to H&E Stained Images for Enhanced Nuclei Segmentation Using CycleGAN and HoverNet
+# [AIDL24] AI-Driven Histopathology: Transforming IHC to H&E Stained Images for Enhanced Nuclei Segmentation Using CycleGAN and HoverNet

 This repository contains